mlswg/mls-protocol/draft-ietf-mls-protocol.md

 presented identifiers in the old credential, according to the application's policy.

+### Credential Expiry and Revocation

+In some credential schemes, a valid credential can "expire", or become invalid after a certain point in time.
+For example, each X.509 certificate has a `notAfter` field, expressing a time after which the certificate is not valid.

+Expired credentials can cause operational problems in light of the validation requirements of {{credential-validation}}.
+Applications can apply some operational practices and adaptations to Authentication Service policies to moderate these impacts.

+In general, to avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure to the extent practical that all of the credentials in use in a group are valid at all times.

+If a member finds that its credential has expired (or will soon), it should issue an Update or Commit that replaces it with a valid credential.
+For this reason, members SHOULD accept Update proposals and Commits issued by members with expired credentials, if the credential in the Update or Commit is valid.

+Similarly, when a client is processing messages sent some time in the past (e.g., syncing up with a group after being offline), the client SHOULD accept signatures from members with expired credentials, since the credential may have been valid at the time the message was sent.

+If a member finds that another member's credential has expired, they may issue a Remove that removes that member.
+For example, an application could require a member preparing to issue a Commit to check the tree for expired credentials and include Remove proposals for those members in its Commit.
+In situations where the group tree is known to the DS, the DS could also monitor the tree for expired credentials and issue external Remove proposals.

+Some credential schemes also allow credentials to be revoked.
+Revocation is similar to expiry, in that a previously valid credential becomes invalid.
+As such, most of the considerations above also apply to revoked credentials.
+However, applications may want to treat revoked credentials differently, e.g., removing members with revoked credentials while allowing members with expired credentials time to update.

 ### Uniquely Identifying Clients

 MLS implementations will presumably provide applications with a way to request